Use the following 7 questions to assess if and how your cyber insurance policy covers ransomware

 When a ransomware attack hits, the malicious software enters a computer system.
 It may hold your data or your entire system for ransom.
 Then, the attacker will likely demand a bitcoin payment in exchange for releasing the data or returning access to the computer system.

-As soon as the event happens, a breach coach should be engaged to assist you in dealing with the incident.
-Every ransomware attack is different, and therefore an expert should be engaged to navigate through negotiations to attain the best possible outcome.
+As soon as the event happens, engage a breach coach to assist you in dealing with the incident.
+Every ransomware attack is different, and therefore you should engage an expert to help navigate through negotiations to attain the best possible outcome.

 Let’s evaluate coverage by examining the potential costs and losses associated with the ransomware event.
-Rather than asking if ransomware is covered, consider asking the following ransomware questions:
+Rather than asking if a cyber insurance policy covers ransomware, consider asking the following ransomware questions:

 1. What is the breach coach deductible on the policy?